Fewer affected in Marriott hack, but passports a red flag

 BETHESDA, Md.
-(AP) — Marriott says fewer guest records were compromised than feared in a previously announced data breach.

-But the largest hotel chain in the world confirmed Friday that approximately 5.25 million unencrypted passport numbers were accessed.
+(AP) — Fewer Marriott guest records that previously feared were compromised in a massive data breach, but the largest hotel chain in the world confirmed Friday that approximately 5.25 million unencrypted passport numbers were accessed.

-The compromise of those passport numbers has raised alarms among security experts because, combined with names, addresses and other personal information, they can be used to open fraudulent accounts, or be used by foreign operators.
+The compromise of those passport numbers has raised alarms among security experts because of their value to state intelligence agencies.

-The FBI is leading the investigation of the hack and investigators suspect the hackers were working on behalf of the Chinese Ministry of State Security.
+The FBI is leading the investigation of the data theft and investigators suspect the hackers were working on behalf of the Chinese Ministry of State Security, the rough equivalent of the CIA.

 Most Read Business Stories